 Preheat your oven to 425 degrees.

-The yucca is a little tricky to peel because it comes with a waxy substance on the outside.
-Cut the yucca into 3 inch pieces and stand cut-side up.
-Using a chef’s knife; remove the peel as close to the white flesh as possible, set aside.
-Repeat with all the 3 inch pieces of yucca.
+The yuca is a little tricky to peel because it comes with a waxy substance on the outside.
+Cut the yuca into 3 inch pieces and stand cut-side up.
+Using a chef’s knife; remove the peel as close to the white flesh as possible, essentially removing the brown peel and the pink layer- set aside.
+Sometimes you can use a peeler if the skin is not too thick.
+Repeat with all the 3 inch pieces of yuca.
 Clean the board when all the pieces are peeled to remove any wax.

-Slice the cleaned yucca into 1/4 inch slices.
-Yucca is very hard so all of your pieces might not be the same width, not to worry!
-Place in a large bowl and toss with the coconut oil and salt.
-Lay out on a large baking sheet in a single layer.
+Slice the cleaned yuca into 1/4 inch slices.
+Yuca is very hard so all of your pieces might not be quite the same width, not to worry!
+Place on a baking sheet and toss with the coconut oil.
+Lay out baking sheet in a single layer and generously sprinkle with salt.

 Place in the oven and bake for 20-25 minutes or until the underside is golden brown and crispy.

-When the yucca is done; remove from the oven and serve warm or room temperature with the guacamole.
+When the yuca is done; remove from the oven and serve warm or room temperature with the guacamole.